-- Essence of this case - A list of OSS programs recommended for use and a list of OSS programs prohibited for use are maintained, and OSS selection criteria are clarified. - The company views community activities as part of its business and fully supports participations. - Background and issues
+- A list of OSS programs recommended for use and a list of OSS programs prohibited for use are maintained, and OSS selection criteria are clarified. - The company views community activities as part of its business and fully supports participations.

 Company A uses many OSS programs in its development projects.
 Therefore, measures for OSS need to be implemented under company-wide unified rules.